cliffordwebhole/n8n-Auto-Poster-To-WordPress-Via-RSS/README.md

 This project is released under the **MIT License** (see `LICENSE` file).
 You are free to use, modify, and share it — just credit Clifford’s Webhole.
+---

+### 🚀 Built by **Clifford’s Webhole**
+Developer • AI Systems • Linux • Web Automation
+If this project helps you, please ⭐ the repo!